Analysis of a finite element method for PDEs in evolving domains with topological changes: Acknowledgment

 \section{Acknowledgment}

-The author Maxim Olshanskii was partially supported by National Science Foundation under grants DMS-2309197 and DMS-2408978.
+The author Maxim Olshanskii was partially supported by National Science Foundation under the grant DMS-2408978.
 Arnold Reusken thanks the German Research Foundation (DFG) for financial support within the Research Unit ``Vector- and tensor valued surface PDEs'' (FOR 3013) with project no. RE 1461/11-2.